-Designed for the educator who needs both professional development credit and some new projects to enliven their curriculum, this course provides the opportunity to earn graduate-level professional development while creating new projects for their classroom!
-Building on ideas garnered or conceived from professional development workshops, conferences, webinars, or training, you can work at your own pace to develop new projects for your classroom.
-You will select projects to develop into an activity or lesson you can present or assign to your students to enhance their learning and help them fulfill the learning objectives and goals for your curriculum.
-Build a teaching PowerPoint aimed at meeting objectives for a specific lesson…develop the guidelines, rubric, project options, and research recommendations for a project-based learning activity that allows students to be creative yet retain control of their project while meeting required learning objectives…build a new student activity center that teaches to a difficult concept—develop projects and activities that will actively engage your students in the learning process.
+Designed for the educator who wants to enliven their curriculum and increase student learning with new projects, this course provides the opportunity to earn graduate-level professional development credit for adding project resources to their arsenal of teaching tools!
+Building on ideas garnered or conceived from professional development workshops, conferences, webinars, or training, you can work at your own pace to develop new projects for your classroom: an activity or lesson, a PowerPoint, guidelines for a project-based learning activity, a new student activity center…whatever type of project fits your needs.
+The objective of this course is for you to develop projects and activities that will actively engage your students in the learning process.
 Once you have implemented your newly developed project in your classroom, reflect over what you and your students have learned through the activity in a written reflection to submit, along with proof of project completion and your time log, for evaluation.

 Upon successful completion of a professional development workshop, conference, webinar or training, you will invest time reflecting on your learnings, research and relevant readings to culminate in an innovative project of your choice (e.g., lesson[s], curriculum, learning activities, or a professional development plan, etc.) that applies the strategies learned.
 As a student, your practicum requirements will consist of developing learning activities and completing a reflection paper to demonstrate the implementation of strategies learned.
 An additional expectation is to complete a time log that documents the time spent for completing your coursework requirements.
 The specific requirements concerning your reflection paper and time log are based on how many credits you take per course.